 Chapter 8 is designed to help enable legal requirements to be met by setting out a code of practice that can be applied in a wide variety of circumstances.
 Chapter 8 is intended to provide a good standard of practice and is not a legal requirement but is considered as the minimum requirement for road site.

 Although chapter 8 is not a legal requirement, If your site does not comply with these guidelines should an accident occur you are potentially leaving yourself open to legal action.
 The Health and Safety at Work Act 1974 and the Health and Safety at Work (NI) Order 1978 officially requires everyone to establish and maintain safe systems of work, Chapter 8 may be considered as reasonable practice for maintaining a safe work system.

 For this article we are going to look at barriers and roadside equipment, however there are other restrictions and guidelines for both vehicles and PPE.
-The full guidelines and restrictions can be found in the Traffic Signs Manual – Chapter 8, which can be found on the Gov.uk website or links can be found at the bottom.
+The full guidelines and restrictions can be found in the Traffic Signs Manual Chapter 8, which can be found on the Gov.uk website.

 Obstructions and excavations should be always adequately guarded.
 Barriers may be used to protect all persons from roadside hazards, obstructions and excavations.
 Barriers should be visible by day and night.
 Providing a high visibility safety barrier between the roadworks, the public and nearby traffic they ensure a safe working site.